beyerh/gmocu/README.md

 ### Download

-Download executale GMOCU packages for macOS, Windows, and Linux from the [Releases](https://github.com/beyerh/gmocu/releases) page.
+Download executable GMOCU packages for macOS, Windows, and Linux from the [Releases](https://github.com/beyerh/gmocu/releases) page.

 Alternatively you may execute the gmocu.py script file (requires intallation of dependencies).